shivanic999/Railway_Reservation/README.md

 # VideoCallingApp
-this project concerned with reservation of railway tickets to the passengers
+this project is concerned with reservation of railway tickets to the passengers.